jianpingliao1991/steedos.org/docs/api/graphql_add.md

 That represents you shoud replace the `tasks` above with the object name you want to insert record, and replace the `{name:"Task One"}` above with a JSON data you want to insert.

+The keyword `INSERT_ONE` in the above script represents to insert data into Steedos via the GraphQL API.

 The graphql script above may return some data like this:

 ```json